nuxt/image/docs/content/en/4.providers/strapi.md

 Integration between [Strapi](https://strapi.io) and the image module.

 No specific configuration is required.
-You just need to specify `provider: 'strapi'` in your configuration to make it the default:
+You just need to specify `strapi` in your configuration to make it the default:
 ```js{}[nuxt.config.js]
 export default {
   image: {